Booking a motivational speaker can make or break your event.

 If the speaker checks these boxes, you are setting your event up for success.

-A Motivational Speaker is Anchor
+Your Keynote Speaker is the Emotional Anchor

 Your keynote speaker is not just another item on the agenda.
 They are the emotional anchor of your event.